Airbus jet re-launch heralds busy aerospace show

-After months of speculation, the European planemaker will on Monday unveil an upgrade of its popular but ageing A330, powered by Rolls-Royce engines and offering 14 percent in fuel savings.
-Airbus Group declined to comment.
+After months of speculation, the European planemaker will on Monday unveil an upgrade of its popular but aging A330, powered by Rolls-Royce (RR.L) engines and offering 14 percent in fuel savings.
+Airbus Group (AIR.PA) declined to comment.

-The A330 has enjoyed a resurgence of sales because of delays in deliveries of Boeing’s technically ambitious but temperamental carbon-fibre jet, but it is in need of a refresh to keep selling.
+The A330 has enjoyed a resurgence of sales because of delays in deliveries of Boeing’s technically ambitious but temperamental carbon-fiber jet, but it is in need of a refresh to keep selling.

 Analysts say it also plugs a potential future gap in the Airbus wide-body jet portfolio after poor sales of its A350-800 - the minnow of the next-generation A350 family whose development looks set to be halted or suspended as a result.

-The commercial debut of two models called A330-800neo and A330-900neo, first reported by Reuters, heads a busy schedule of announcements on day one of the show, at which Boeing could hit back promptly with new sales of its 787 Dreamliner.
+The commercial debut of two models called A330-800neo and A330-900neo, as reported by Reuters on Friday, heads a busy schedule of announcements on day one of the show, at which Boeing could hit back promptly with new sales of its 787 Dreamliner.

 Analysts have until now generally predicted a low-key show, because of steadily growing fears of airline overcapacity.